 RESIDENCY AND ENROLLMENT REQUIREMENTS

 The minimum enrollment requirement at CU Denver for doctoral students is six semesters of full time scholarly work beyond the attainment of a bachelor's degree.
-Two semesters of enrollment credit may be allowed for an earned Master's degree from another institution, however, at least four semesters of credit must be earned for work performed while enrolled at CU Denver.
+No enrollment credits are allowed for an earned Master's degree from another institution.
+At least four semesters of credit must be earned for work performed while enrolled at CU Denver.

 To remain actively enrolled, students must register for six credit hours or more each academic semester (excluding summer) until they become a doctoral candidate.
 Students who are not so registered are automatically withdrawn from the University of Colorado Denver and must apply for readmission to the program.
 The readmission decision will depend on the student’s academic record and progress toward the degree.